freebsd/freebsd-quarterly/2019q3/foundation.md

 We have continued our work with a new website developer to help us improve our website.
-Work has begun to make it easier for community members to find information more easily and to make the site more efficient.
+Work has begun to make it easier for community members to find information and to make the site more efficient.

 ### Legal/FreeBSD IP ###
 The Foundation owns the FreeBSD trademarks, and it is our responsibility to